knpuniversity/stripe/knpu/ep1-charging/charge-it.md

 But before we try it, we need to finish up a few application-specific things.
 For example, after check out, we need to empty the shopping cart.
-The products are great, but they probably won't want to buy them twice in a row.
+The products are great, but the customer probably doesn't want to buy them twice in a row.

 Next, I want to show a success message to the user.
 To do that in Symfony, call `$this->addFlash('success', 'Order Complete! yay!')`.